changeworld/azure-docs.ja-jp/articles/active-directory/develop/msal-net-migration-public-client.md

       // AcquireTokenByIntegratedWindowsAuth form that takes in the username

       // Error Code: integrated_windows_auth_not_supported_managed_user
-      // Explanation: This method relies on an a protocol exposed by Active Directory (AD).
+      // Explanation: This method relies on a protocol exposed by Active Directory (AD).
 If a user was created in Azure
       // Active Directory without AD backing ("managed" user), this method will fail.
 Users created in AD and backed by
       // AAD ("federated" users) can benefit from this non-interactive method of authentication.
       // Mitigation: Use interactive authentication